A Forward Reachability Perspective on Control Barrier Functions and Discount Factors in Reachability Analysis: Forward Reachability Analysis

+To introduce the formal definition of the inevitable FRT, we use a separate notation for the solution of the ODE whose \textit{terminal} state is specified as $x$ (as opposed to initial states being specified as $x$ in \eqref{eq:dynamics}): where $\BWctrl:(-\infty,0]\rightarrow\cset$ is an element of $\BWcfset$, a set of measurable backward control signal.
+Evaluating whether $\BWtraj$ reaches the set $C$ when time is considered to flow backward will tell us whether $x$ belongs to the forward reachable tube of $C$.
+With $\BWdfset$ denoting a set of measurable backward disturbance signals $\BWdstb:(-\infty,0]\rightarrow\dset$, $\BWstrategy$ is a non-anticipative strategy for the disturbance \textit{backward} in time.
+The separate notation is necessary due to the causality of the disturbance strategy being reversed in time. \begin{definition}[Inevitable FRT] For a given initial set $C \subset \R^n$ which is an open set, we define the (infinite-horizon inevitable) FRT of $C$ as the following set. \end{definition}

-In plain words, $\minfrt{C}$ is a collection of states such that \textit{every} trajectory reaching it forward in time must have passed through $C$ at some point in the past (Figure~\ref{fig:frt_defs}~(c)).
-For control systems, the inevitable FRT is minimal \cite{mitchell2007comparing} since it excludes any state that can be reached by a trajectory that does not evolve from $C$.
+Note that ~$\frt{\cdot}$ can be interpreted as a set mapping, $\text{FRT}:2^{\R^n}\rightarrow2^{\R^n}$.
+In words, $\minfrt{C}$ is a collection of states such that \textit{every} trajectory reaching it forward in time must have passed through $C$ at some point in the past.
+The FRT is shaped by the control aiming to restrain the growth of the FRT, whereas the disturbance is assumed to act adversarially and attempts to grow the FRT. \jcnote{For control systems, the inevitable FRT is minimal \cite{mitchell2007comparing} since it excludes any state that can be reached by a trajectory that does not evolve from $C$.}

-Next, we extend the definition of forward reachable tubes to systems with disturbance \eqref{eq:dynamics}.
-Because of the interaction between control and disturbance, we cannot trivially extend Definitions \ref{def:frt_maximal} and \ref{def:frt_minimal} by simply adding a disturbance term.
-Complexity is introduced due to the interplay between the disturbance strategies (e.g. \eqref{eq:nonanticipative}) and the choice of a control signal (which similarly makes Definition \ref{def:rci} more complicated than Definition \ref{def:ci}).
-For the sake of brevity, this work introduces only a particular type of robust FRT that is the equivalent of the infinite-horizon inevitable FRT \eqref{eq:def_minfrt} for systems with disturbance.
-However, a similar extension of viable FRT to systems with disturbance is also possible.

-The inevitable FRT is shaped by the control aiming to restrain the growth of the FRT, whereas the disturbance is assumed to act adversarially and attempts to grow the FRT.
-To formally define this, consider again the \textit{backward trajectory} $\BWtraj$ solving